mathiasunneland/homelab-k8s/README.md

 The Proxmox host needs these changes for the project to work:

+- The control-vm public key needs to be added to authorized_keys in ~/.ssh
 - The local-storage on Proxmox needs to support snippets, so run this and make sure it does:

 ```bash